Skip to main content

 How do I get help or report a bug?

-Open an issue on the public GitHub repository linked at the bottom of this page, or email support@homedata.co.uk.
-The MCP is open-source under MIT and PRs are welcome.
+Open an issue on the public GitHub repository (homedata-mcp or homedata-mcp-node), or email support@homedata.co.uk.
+Both editions are MIT-licensed and PRs are welcome.

 Plug 29 million UK properties into your AI assistant

 Works with every major AI coding tool.
-Install in under sixty seconds.
+Install in under sixty seconds — Python or Node.